-- Weapons and ammunition must be safely and securely stored at all times. - Cartridges should be made up prior to the event - Any theft of ammunition must be reported immediately to site staff

-• Only blank cartridges should be used.
-Cartridges for black powder muskets should not exceed 125 grains4 of Ffg black powder.
-Paper cartridges must not use staples.
+- Weapons and ammunition must be safely and securely stored at all times. - Cartridges should be made up prior to the event - Any theft of ammunition must be reported immediately to site staff - Only blank cartridges should be used.
+Cartridges for black powder muskets should not exceed 125 grains of Ffg black powder.
+Paper cartridges must be tied or glued, and no staples used.
 They must be made in a correct historical manner.